 Why use Stata statistical software?

-Stata is a complete, integrated statistical package that provides everything you need for data analysis, data management, and graphics.
+Stata statistical software is a complete, integrated statistical software package that provides everything you need for data analysis, data management, and graphics.
 Stata is not sold in modules, which means you get everything you need in one package.
 And, you can choose a perpetual license, with nothing more to buy ever.
 Annual licenses are also available.
 Learn Which Stata is right for me.

 Stata 13 adds many new features such as treatment effects, multilevel GLM, power and sample size, generalized SEM, forecasting, effect sizes, Project Manager, long strings and BLOBs, and much more.
 Find out more about these features at New in Stata 13.

 With both a point-and-click interface and a powerful, intuitive command syntax, Stata is easy to use, fast, and accurate (see certification results and FDA document compliance for details).
 All analyses can be reproduced and documented for publication and review.
-Version control ensures your programs will continue to produce the same results no matter when you wrote them.
+Version control ensures statistical programs will continue to produce the same results no matter when you wrote them.

 Stata puts hundreds of statistical tools at your fingertips, from advanced techniques, such as survival models with frailty, dynamic panel data (DPD) regressions, generalized estimating equations (GEE), multilevel mixed models, models with sample selection, multiple imputation, ARCH, and estimation with complex survey samples; to standard methods, such as linear and generalized linear models (GLM), regressions with count or binary outcomes, ANOVA/MANOVA, ARIMA, cluster analysis, standardization of rates, case-control analysis, and basic tabulations and summary statistics.